Tom Thumb (locomotive): Aftermath

 Tom Thumb replica alongside B&O EMC EA/EB #51, 1937.
-Both locomotives are on display at the B&O Railroad Museum in Baltimore.
+Both locomotives are on display at the National Museum of Railroad History & Innovation in Baltimore.

 Because Tom Thumb was not intended for revenue service, the locomotive was not preserved.
 Cooper and others associated with the railroad's early days left detailed descriptions, though, which enabled the general dimensions and appearance to be worked out.
 In 1892, a wooden model was constructed by Major Joseph Pangborn, a western newspaperman and publicist, who also had models made of many other early locomotives.
 In 1927 the B&O hosted a centennial exhibition near Baltimore, titled "Fair of the Iron Horse", and had a replica constructed for the exhibition.
 This replica followed Pangborn's model and therefore differed considerably from the original, being somewhat larger and heavier, and considerably taller (note that the dimensions given above are those of the replica).
 Also, instead of the blower in the stack, a much larger blower was mounted on the platform to provide a forced draft, and the support frame of the cylinder and guides was considerably different.

-The replica remains on display at the B&O Railroad Museum.
+The replica remains on display at the National Museum of Railroad History & Innovation.
 The museum lists the replica as "operational", and the locomotive makes special appearances each year.

 A working half-scale model of Tom Thumb is currently on display and being demonstrated to visitors at the Hesston Steam Museum in La Porte, Indiana.